space HOME | MY CART | MY ORDERS | WISH LIST | TWEET | FAQ | CONTACT US

 Much more excellent content concerning these heroes of the Revolution.

 Very fine pair of related items personally sent to General David Hunter directly relating to his father, Chaplain Andrew Hunter, a hero of the American Revolution.
-Rare!
+Rare and very desirable!

 General David Hunter: (1802-86) Graduated in the West Point class of 1822.
 Hunter was invited by President Elect Abraham Lincoln to travel with him on the inaugural train to Washington in Feb.
 1861.
 Selected for high command by Lincoln himself, Hunter became the 4th highest ranking officer in the volunteer army.
 His field service included the 1st battle of Bull Run where he was wounded, the battle of Secessionville, S.C., and the battle of Piedmont.
 He was also known for his 1862 order to abolish slavery in the Department of the South; an order that was instantly repudiated by Lincoln, he presided at the court martial of General Fitz John Porter, he ordered the burning of the buildings of the Virginia Military Institute in 1864, and he presided at the trial of the Lincoln conspirators.
 He also was chosen to accompany the body of Abraham Lincoln to Springfield, Illinois for burial in 1865.